 This is supposed to match SysVr4, and neither of SysVr4's mallocs document which behaviour they pick.

-'s leaking behaviour, which SysVr4 has fixed, making it non-compliant.
+It also mandates SysVr2 (SysVr3)'s -lmalloc's leaking behaviour, which SysVr4 has fixed, making it non-compliant.

 p.
 6-76

-includes SysVr2's malloc(3X) as malloc(3X) (it says it's via SVID malloc(OS) but it doesn't define malloc(0) = NULL
+includes SysVr2's malloc(3X) as malloc(3X) (it says it's via SVID malloc(OS) but it doesn't define malloc(0) = NULL).

 It notes that an older (smaller) form may also exist